Football Association of Malaysia: Pre-independence football

 The British introduced football to Malaya, and the locals quickly embraced the game, making it the country's leading sport.
 By the late 19th century, football had become a central activity in most sports clubs across Malaya, though it lacked proper structure.
 The establishment of the Selangor Amateur Football League in 1905 brought some administration and organization, but the competition remained limited to clubs in Kuala Lumpur.

 In 1921, the battleship HMS Malaya visited the country.
 After competing in football and rugby matches with local teams, the officers and crew decided to commemorate the games by presenting trophies for annual competitions in both sports.
 This led to the establishment of a national football tournament involving all states in Malaya.
 Known initially as the Malaya Cup—later renamed the Malaysia Cup in 1963—the competition has been held continuously, except during the war years.

-In 1926, the Selangor Amateur Football League was officially established.
-Ten years later, in 1936, the Football Association of Selangor was formed.
+In 1906, the Selangor Association Football League was officially established.
+The SAFL was responsible for the administration of league competitions in Selangor.
+As soon league football gained firm in Selangor, the Selangor Football Association established a new tournament known as SFA Cup in 1926.
 This association began organizing tournaments, which inspired other states in Malaya to follow suit.
-Also in 1926, the Football Associations of Perak, Selangor, Negeri Sembilan, Malacca, and the Singapore Amateur Football Association came together to form the Malayan Football Association (MFA).
-The MFA was created to assemble a Malayan team to compete against an Australian side visiting Singapore that year.
+Malacca, Negeri Sembilan, and Perak demonstrated a parallel institutional development in football governance, as Malacca established its football association in 1924, followed by Negeri Sembilan and Perak in 1926.

-In 1933, the MFA was reorganized into the Football Association of Malaya (FAM).
-Initially headquartered in Singapore, the FAM took on responsibility for running the Malaya Cup competition.
+In 1932, the MFA was reorganized into the Football Association of Malaya (FAM).
+The committee decided to choose Kuala Lumpur as the headquarters due to its strategic geographical location. and the FAM took on responsibility for running the Malaya Cup competition.

 The first FAM president was Sir Andrew Caldecott, followed by M.B.
 Shelley, Dr. J.S.
 Webster, S.D.
 Scott, R. Williamson, and Adrian Clark, who served until 1940.
 As Europe entered full-scale war with Germany, FAM operations moved from Singapore to Malaya, and A.R.
 Singham became the first Asian secretary in 1941.
 After the war, J.E.
 King became FAM's president, succeeded by H.P.
 Byson and then Dr. C. Rawson, who served for two years before the position was taken over by the first non-British president.

 In 1951, Tunku Abdul Rahman—later Malaysia's first Prime Minister—was appointed as FAM president.
 Under his leadership, football in Malaysia entered a new phase, with the FAM playing a more prominent role beyond organizing the Malaysia Cup.

 In 1956, FAM became one of the 14 founding members of the Asian Football Confederation (AFC).
 Two years later, it achieved full membership in FIFA.